-U Turn the printer off.
+1 Turn the printer off.

 2 Wait at least 5 minutes for TCP/IP to clear the Address Resolution Protocol (ARP) tables.
-(If your installation specified a longer interval on the ARP-AGE configuration statement in the TCP/IP profile, you may need to wait longer.)
+(If your installation specified a longer interval on the ARPAGE configuration statement in the TCP/IP profile, you may need to wait longer.

-E Enter the ping command again from the z/OS system.
+E Enter the ping command again from the OS/390 system.